INTRODUCTION

 c.
 “And partakers of His promise in Christ by the gospel,” Ephesians 3:1-6.

 e.
-Illustrate: The Black and White Church.
-Are both these the church of Christ?
-Can we exist as a membership, with both white and black Christians?
-I am afraid....
+Illustrate The Black and White Church.
+Are both these the Church of Christ?
+Can we exist as a membership with both white and black Christians?
+I am afraid...

 2) Will the church of Christ ever: “Strive together for the faith of the gospel?”
 Philippians 1:27.
 Wasn’t this the “will of God” from the beginning?
 Ephesians 1:10; Ephesians 2:16; Colossians 1:20.
 That there be only: “One family in heaven and earth, in Christ.”

-3) Will it ever stand again as: “One fold, having one shepherd;” the body of Christ?
+3) Will it ever stand again as: “One-fold, having one shepherd;” the body of Christ?
 John 10:16; Ephesians 1:22-23; Ephesians 4:4-6.

 4) I suggest not until the eldership: “Take heed to all the flock,” Acts 20:28.

 a.
 First, “Wherefore remember; that ye being in times past...
-That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenant of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made night by the blood of Christ...For through Him we both have access by one Spirit unto the Father,” Ephesians 2:11-18.
+That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenant of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ...For through Him, we both have access by one Spirit unto the Father,” Ephesians 2:11-18.

 3. There is only one “body” or “church.”
-To the Corinthians Paul wrote:
+To the Corinthians, Paul wrote:

 a.
 First, “Now ye are the body of Christ, and members in particular,” 1 Corinthians 12:27; Romans 12:4-5.